Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Q -Aided Conditional Supervised Learning

-where the continuity is imposed for gradual impact change.
-Among various such choices, we find that simple choices such as the linear decay are enough to produce good results, i.e., $w(R(\tau)) = \lambda \cdot (R^*-R(\tau))$ with some $\lambda >0$, where $R^*$ represents the optimal return of the task. $R^*$ can practically be obtained from an expert dataset or from the maximum value in the dataset.
+Given the complementary relationship, how can we adjust the degree of $Q$-aid?
+Since RCSL's preference for mimicking datasets and the $Q$-function's over-generalization issue is tied to trajectory optimality, we can apply varying degrees of $Q$-aid based on the trajectory return for each sub-trajectory in RCSL.
+Therefore, we set the degree of $Q$-aid, denoted as the QCS weight $w(R(\tau))$ for a trajectory $\tau$, as a continuous, monotone-decreasing function of the return of $\tau$, $R(\tau)$, such that where continuity is imposed for gradual impact change.
+Among various choices, we find that simple options such as linear decay are sufficient to produce good results, i.e., $w(R(\tau)) = \lambda \cdot (R^* - R(\tau))$ with some $\lambda > 0$, where $R^*$ represents the optimal return of the task.
+Practically, $R^*$ can be obtained from an expert dataset or from the maximum value in the dataset.
+For details on how to calculate $R^*$, please refer to Appendix \ref{appendix: calculating R*}.
+Note that $R(\tau)$ differs from RTG $\hat{R}_t$ which is the sum of future rewards after timestep $t$ and decreases as timestep $t$ goes, thereby failing to represent the trajectory's optimality accurately.